 How to make a freemium app: key benefits and best practices

-From in-app purchases to monthly subscription plans, considering the best monetization models is a vital step that app developers need to take.
-It’s a tricky balancing act to find a model that includes sustainability, profitability and providing a quality user experience - and in this guide, we’ll cover everything marketers need to know about using a freemium model for mobile apps.
+From in-app purchases to monthly subscription plans, developing your mobile app pricing model or monetization model is a vital step for any app developer.
+It’s a tricky balancing act to find a pricing model that includes sustainability and profitability in addition to providing a quality user experience.
+In this guide, we cover everything marketers need to know about freemium app subscription models in 2021.

 What is a freemium app monetization model?

-Freemium is a pricing model that offers users an opportunity to use a mobile app free of charge, with certain features withheld for paying customers.
-The user can then choose to continue using the app for free or spend money to gain a superior experience, either through a subscription service or by completing in-app purchases.
+Freemium is a pricing model that offers users an opportunity to experience a mobile app free of charge, with certain features withheld for paying customers.
+The user can then choose to continue using the app for free or spend money to access premium content, either through a subscription service or by completing in-app purchases.

-When implementing a freemium model, you’ll need to extensively test, review and optimize your monetization strategy - such as identifying how users want to spend their money, and which additional features would encourage them to subscribe.
-Analyzing customer feedback is also a smart way to find new ways to generate more revenue and spot issues with your user experience.
+When implementing a freemium model, you’ll need to extensively test, review and optimize your monetization strategy.
+Identify how users want to spend their money and which additional features would encourage them to subscribe.
+Analyzing customer feedback is also a smart method for finding new ways to generate more revenue and spot any issues with your user experience.

 Benefits of freemium modeling

 There are a whole range of ways a freemium model can help you achieve your marketing goals.
-Below are four essential benefits to consider.
+Below are five benefits of freemium app monetization.

-Users are more likely to download an app they can try before spending their cash, which leads to several benefits for mobile marketers.
-For example, there will be a percentage of your audience who would never install a paid app, but can still be persuaded to spend money on a freemium app’s subscription once they have become familiar with your brand.
+Users are more likely to download an app they can try before spending their cash, which can benefit mobile marketers.
+For example, there will be a percentage of your audience who would never install a paid app, but can still be persuaded to spend money on a freemium app’s subscription once they become more familiar with your brand.
 Another benefit is that with a larger audience, you gain more data that can be analyzed to optimize your marketing strategy.

 Most marketers should expect the majority of users to never select an upgrade, but this isn’t necessarily a cause for concern.
 With more users opening your app, there are many ways in which your app can gain free viral advertising.
 In addition to generating revenue through in-app ads, these users can help increase organic installs through brand awareness and positive word-of-mouth.